2020 Rewind By Nellie Brill

 New Year’s Eve 2020: My Violent Altercation With A Tree

 I thought I would list some of my favorite memories from 2020, like this gash under my eye from a New Year’s Eve hike!
 Isn’t this so 2020?
 I was having so much fun with my dog walker, Katy, and her Westie, Layla.
 I guess I got carried away.
-All of a sudden, out of nowhere — well, okay, they’re everywhere, but this was different — a tree levitated and proceeded to rape my eye.
+All of a sudden, out of nowhere — okay, trees are everywhere, but this tree was different — a devil tree levitated and proceeded to rape my eye.

 I have a high profile.
+Everyone knows who I am.
+Makeup?
 I can’t go around looking like this.
 The other dogs are calling me “Fender Face.”
 There should be a way for dogs like me to buy insurance for their faces the same way human models insure their noses.
 Does Trupanion cover plastic surgery if the reason is accident/illness?
 Seriously, though, this is so totally the most super perfect way to close out 2020.
+Darryl, very good looking dogs buy cosmetic surgery riders?

 The Social Event Of The Year: My Double Birthday Party